Key takeaways

 - Version log for formula changes and rationale.

-- Monthly validation checklist, reconciliation, formula audit, benchmark review.
+- Monthly validation checklist: reconciliation, formula audit, benchmark review.

 Moving Forward with Your KPI Dictionary